Cyber Security Maturity Model Certification Services

 What Is the CMMC Framework?

-CMMC establishes five certification levels that are geared to show a company’s maturity and reliability concerning their cybersecurity to help safeguard sensitive information that may be found on a contractors’ information systems.
-Each level builds on the previous one, and requires compliance with the lower level.
+CMMC establishes three certification levels that are geared to show a company’s maturity and reliability concerning their cybersecurity to help safeguard sensitive information that may be found on a contractor’s information systems.
+Each level builds on the previous one and requires compliance with the lower level.
 These levels are stronger and have a higher chance of giving your business a better certification if additional cybersecurity measures are taken to boost protection.

 The Levels of CMMC

 Level 1 Foundational: A company must perform “basic cybersecurity practices” such as using antivirus software and ensuring employees change their passwords regularly.
 This should be done to protect Federal Contract Information (FCI).

 Note: It is important to remember that FCI information is not intended for public release or use.
 It is provided by or generated for the government under contract to develop or deliver a product or service to the government.

 Level 2 Advanced: A company must keep documentation of intermediate cybersecurity practices to protect any Controlled Unclassified Information (CUI) through the implementation of some of the United States Department of Commerce National Institute of Standards and Technology’s (NIST’s) Special Publication 800-171 Revision 2 security requirements.

 A company must have an institutionalized management plan to put into effect good cybersecurity practices to safeguard CUI.
-This means using all of the United States Department of Commercial National Institute of Standards and Technology’s special Publication 800-171 Revision 2 security requirements.
+This means using all United States Department of Commercial National Institute of Standards and Technology’s Special Publication 800-171 Revision 2 security requirements.

 Level 3 Expert: A company must have implemented a process to review and measure the effectiveness of the aforementioned practices.
-They must also establish additional enhanced practices to detect and respond to changing tactics and techniques of advanced persistent threats (APT).
+They must also establish enhanced practices to detect and respond to changing tactics and techniques of advanced persistent threats (APT).

 What is an APT?

-An advanced persistent threat (APT) is defined as an adversary that possesses sophisticated levels of expertise and significant resources to create opportunities to achieve its objective (often to steal sensitive information) by using multiple attack vectors/strategies.
+An advanced persistent threat (APT) is an adversary that possesses sophisticated levels of expertise and significant resources to create opportunities to achieve its objective (often to steal sensitive information) by using multiple attack vectors/strategies.

 What Fort Worth Businesses Need to Be CMMC Certified?